Coaching, Executive coaching, Job transition, Leadership, Personal Development, Personal Growth

 4. Coaching Isn’t Therapy or School

 It’s not about being fixed or taught.
 It’s about being partnered with, challenged, clarified, and sharpened.
 It’s about asking better questions, not getting fed better answers.
-Most of the clients I work with are multi-decade seasoned professionals who don’t need any advice.
-What they ask for instead is someone to bounce thoughts and ideas with; someoene to ensure they’re covering all ground and being held accountable; and someone who they can speak with about super-sensitive issues both on the professional and personal side.
+Most of my clients are multi-decade seasoned professionals who don’t need advice; they need:

 — Charles Darwin